Computer Recommendations and Email Information for the Class of 2018 and the Transfer Class of 2017

 As you may or may not know, Virginia Law has a laptop requirement.
 If you would like to see the requirements for incoming 1Ls, the information is online at: www.law.virginia.edu/main/pc+purchase

 If you already own a laptop or would prefer to purchase something else, you are welcome to provide a laptop of your choosing, but we will not be able to offer extensive hardware support and you will not be eligible for a loaner laptop for non-Bundle owners.
-The main things to configure on your own are security updates (such as Windows and Apple Updates), antivirus (UVA offers Symantec Anti-Virus for free to students) and wireless networking.
+The main things to configure on your own are security updates (such as Windows and Apple Updates), antivirus and wireless networking.
 You MUST be up-to-date with security updates from Microsoft or Apple to join the UVA network properly.
 Once you have your email account up and running we can assist you with all of these configuration items.

 We also expect that many of you will have smart phones that you may want to connect to some UVA systems as well.
 We will be available to help you setup your mobile devices but you can also find information about setting up supported mobile devices on this page: http://its.virginia.edu/mobile/

-If you know that you will be in town before orientation, please contact email@example.com to request an appointment and we can get a jump on configuration.
+If you know that you will be in town before orientation, feel free to stop by WB399 or contact email@example.com to get help with your configuration.

-If you cannot arrange a configuration appointment before orientation, we will have a series of laptop configuration workshops during the first week of classes for all incoming students.
+We will also have a series of laptop configuration workshops during the first week of classes for all incoming students.

 If you have any questions about getting started with computing at the Law School, please do not hesitate to contact Law ITC directly by email at firstname.lastname@example.org.